 - Acute soft tissue inflammation (muscles, tendons, ligaments, organs and other underlying structures).
 Acute soft tissue inflammation is typically treated using R.I.C.E (Rest, Ice, Compression and Elevation) as a means of reducing inflammation and which is usually applied at the time of the initial injury.

-Are there any side effects from the techniques (McTimoney, Musculoskeletal (MSK) , Remedial Massage) employed at TotalMSK?
+Are there any side effects from the techniques used by practitioners at TotalMSK?

-One may experience some mild side effects after any Musculoskeletal (MSK) therapy, remedial massage, or McTimoney Chiropractic treatment and treatment, which is perfectly normal.
-Not everybody is affected, but for those people that are the side effects can last up to between 48 - 72 hrs and are a result of stimulating the bodies natural healing processes and altering the bio mechanics of the body.
+One may experience some mild side effects after any Musculoskeletal (MSK) therapy treatment, such as McTimoney Chiropractic, Remedial Massage, Sports Massage, Dry Needling (DN) or Gua Sha/IASTM, which is perfectly normal.
+Not everybody is affected, but for those people that are the side effects can occur in the within the first 12 - 48 hrs post-treatment and typically last between 48 - 72 hrs.
+These side effects tend to be the result of creating change within the body, which affects soft tissues, altering biomechanics/movement patterns and stimulating the bodies natural healing processes.
 One may or may not experience one or more of the following:-

 - Aches, soreness or tenderness.

 - Different areas aching to those treated

 - Emotional changes.